UnionInternationalCheminsdeFer/OSDM/releases/OSDM-release-notes-v1.3.md

 The following features have been added with version 1.3 of OSDM.

-- **Align /locations and /trips to Transmodel (OJP)**
+### Align /locations and /trips to Transmodel (OJP)

-  The main focus of this PI was to with the modelling of locations and trips to the model of OJP.
-The benefit of this change is to comply with European initiative such the National Access Point.
+The main focus of this PI was to align OSDM with the modelling of locations and trips of OSDM to the model of OJP.
+The benefits of this change are to profit from domain knowledge as well as to comply with European initiative such as the National Access Point initiative.

-  Additionally, OJP allows to search trip for new modes such as scooters or bikes.
+Additionally, OJP allows to search trips for new modes of transport such as scooters or bikes using the concept of `continuous leg`.

 See the `/places` and the `/trips` resource for details.

-- **Add real time support**
+### Add real time support

-  An advantage of alignment with OJP was to get real time support as part of the OSDM standard.
+Another advantage of the alignment with OJP was to get real time support as part of the OSDM standard.
 Thus in a trip it is now possible to indicate the actual quay a train is arriving as well as the delay time of a train.

-- **Add support for promotions**
+### Add support for promotions

-  The OSDM APIs now allows to pass in promo code in the offer search criteria.
-  They which will be taken account while calculating the offers if valid and applicable.
+The OSDM APIs now allows to pass in promo codes in the offer search criteria.
+If valid and applicable, they will be taken into account while calculating offers.

 See the `PromotionCode` attribute for details.

-- **Add the possibility for direct booking**
+### Add the possibility for direct booking

-  If an offer is reusable it can be reused, thus an expert can directly doesn't need to get offer repeatedly but can use it to directly book.
+If an offer is flag as reusable it can be reused, thus they can be cached on clients side.
+Thus it isn't necessary to get an offer each and every-time.

+This feature allows to implement an expert mode where the cached offers can directly be booked.

 Special tariffs can be sent in via the promocode attribute.

-- **Indicate test data in offline data exchange**
+### Indicate test data in offline data exchange

-  *OSDM offline feature*: Allows to indicate whether data in the OSDM offline delivery is for testing purpose only.
+*OSDM offline feature*: This feature allows to indicate whether data in the OSDM offline delivery is for testing purposes only.

 Other work addressed includes: